NyankoNyan/Rigify-Move-DEF/README.md

 # About this fork
-Removes DEF-bones hierarchy chaos for armature.
+Removes DEF-bones hierarchy chaos for Rigify armature

 This is fork from https://github.com/AlexLemminG/Rigify-To-Unity